jestjs/jest/docs/CLI.md

 ### `--testSequencer=<path>`

 Lets you specify a custom test sequencer.
-Please refer to the documentation of the corresponding configuration property for details.
+Please refer to the [testSequencer configuration](Configuration.md#testsequencer-string) for details.

 ### `--testTimeout=<number>`